lexermal/website-weixler-me/blog/Basic-cluster-setup/04 Fix Traefik.md

 In order to use Traefik in a comfortable way the following we will configure:
 * External ip to internal routing
 * Automatic http to https forward
-* TLS certificates using DNS challenge from Let's encrypt
-* Wildcard certificates for all domains

 To do this create the file **traefik-fix.yml** with the following content:
 ```yaml